MarkoJnr/Python-Mini-Projects/leap/README.md

 ## How to use

-Clone or download the py file to your local machine.

-Open a command-line interface (e.g. Terminal on macOS, Command Prompt on Windows) and navigate to the directory where the file is located.

-Run the script by typing **python leap.py** and pressing Enter.

 When prompted, enter a year that you would like to check (e.g. 2000).

 The script will output a message indicating whether the year is a leap year or not.